AaronOwensSE/shiftER/documentation/lessons-learned.md

 ## Environment Variables

-(Not exactly a new concept, but I'm discovering the specifics of implementation for the first time.)
+Although this concept is not new to me, the specifics of implementation for app development are.

 Environment variables are how we securely handle things like database credentials.
 Common practice is to use a root-level .env file containing variables for things like database host, port, username, password, etc. A package such as dotenv can then be used to make those variables available to code.
 This way, our code never contains hardcoded credentials, only variable names, allowing the code to be shared, contributed to, and deployed more freely.
-Important values and secrets can also be changed in one place without the need to rewrite code.
+This also has the effect of storing important values and secrets in one place so that they can be modified without having to rewrite code.

 We add .env to our .gitignore file, ensuring that our secrets never get uploaded.
 We also create a .env.example file that we do upload to demonstrate which variables should be populated at deployment.
 When we deploy, we may be given a platform-specific interface for certain environment variables, overriding our solution, which we should utilize.

 ## ES6 vs. CommonJS